Southampton-RSG-Training/shell-novice/_episodes/03-pipefilter.md

 ---
-layout: page
 title: Pipes and Filters
-minutes: 15
+teaching: 15
+exercises: 5
+questions:
+- "How can I combine existing commands to do new things?"
+objectives:
+- "Capture a command's output in a file using redirection."
+- "Use redirection to have a command use a file's contents instead of keyboard input."
+- "Add commands together in a sequence using pipes, so output of one command becomes input of another."
+- "Explain what usually happens if a program or pipeline isn't given any input to process."
+- "Explain Unix's 'small pieces, loosely joined' philosophy."
+keypoints:
+- "`wc` counts lines, words, and characters in its inputs."
+- "`cat` displays the contents of its inputs."
+- "`sort` sorts its inputs."
+- "`head` displays the first 10 lines of its input."
+- "`tail` displays the last 10 lines of its input."
+- "`command > [file]` redirects a command’s output to a file (overwriting any existing content)."
+- "`command >> [file]` appends a command’s output to a file."
+- "`[first] | [second]` is a pipeline: the output of the first command is used as the input to the second."
+- "The best way to use the shell is to use pipes to combine simple single-purpose programs (filters)."
 ---
-> ## Learning Objectives
->
-> *   Capture a command's output in a file using redirection.
-> *   Use redirection to have a command use a file's contents instead of keyboard input.
-> *   Add commands together in a sequence using pipes, so output of one command becomes input of another.
-> *   Explain what usually happens if a program or pipeline isn't given any input to process.
-> *   Explain Unix's "small pieces, loosely joined" philosophy.
-{: .objectives}

 Now that we know a few basic commands, we can finally look at the shell's most powerful feature: